amaralkaff/amaralkaff/README.md

 - 🔭 I’m currently Looking for a job

-- 👨🏻‍💻 I study front-end developer.
+- 👨🏻‍💻 I study full-stack developer.

 - 📫 Reach me on discord **⃝⃝⃝⃝⃝⃝⃝⃝⃝⃝#9031**